palladian1/xv6-annotated/traps.md

 };
 ```

-Well, okay, that's it for now, I guess.
+Well, okay, that's it for now.

 ### tvinit